Origin of Formal Aviation SMS Requirements

 - MS Excel & MS Word (if the safety manager has some college);

-- Create an MS Access database (if safety manager is a power user); or
+- Create an MS Access database (if the safety manager is a power user); or

 - Try to use existing database tools, like SharePoint.

 How will the safety manager know that it is time to get a professionally designed aviation SMS database?
 This article will highlight some warning signals that will guide aviation safety professionals to convince upper management that an aviation safety database makes business sense.

 Aviation Safety Managers Are Highly Motivated to Succeed

 We know that aviation safety managers tasked to implement aviation SMS programs take these requirements very seriously.
 Upper management almost always assigns the task of SMS management to employees with these traits: